skinread/preact-rego-lookup/README.md

 ## Summary

-*Not all requirements have been implemented at this time.
-I would be happy to iterate on this app further, once I have been able to gain more information about the open position including further specific details around responsibilities.*

 ### Framework

 Preact X is used for this app, which is lightweight - well suited to proof of concepts - and nearly identical to a React app.